LtBackup/Bartender-Game/README.md

 ## Future Ideas
 Future enhancements to the site could include:
+-A timer to add challenge to the mixing process -Animation of a pouring cocktail
+-Addition of non-liquid and smaller ingredients

 ## Collaboration
-Please see our future ideas.
-We welcome collaboration and suggestions!
+Please see my future ideas.
+I'm welcome collaboration and suggestions!

 ## Authors
 - [Jim Pratt](https://github.com/ltbackup)